-- 350 Besides these questions, we describe two examples where internal gravity waves (IGWs) might have affected the synoptic evolution of the storm.
-First, they might have contributed to the orographically induced mass transport in the mid-troposphere that evolves in tandem with the low-level orographic flow distortion without discernible delay.
+Finally, we highlighted Besides these questions, we describe two examples where internal gravity waves (IGWs) might have played a role in affected the synoptic evolution of the storm.
+First, they might be responsible for have contributed to the

+- 405 orographically induced mass transport in the mid-troposphere that contributed to the northward displacement of the warm-air seclusion evolves in tandem with the low-level orographic flow distortion without discernible delay.
 Our trajectory shows that this mass transport emerges to rapidly to be explained by vertical advection.
 Further, the direction of the mass flux towards the cyclone core is consistent with a slow-down of the flow due to these orographic IGWs.
-Second, IGWs might have contributed - 355 to the erosion of the cold front while they passed over the Scandes.
-The cross-frontal length scale is comparable to the wave length, such that interactions are plausible.
-To underpin these more tentative results, and generalise them beyond the case study presented here, we require a more systematic assessment of the role of IGWs for front-orography interactions.
+Second, they IGWs might have contributed to the erosion of the cold front while it they passed over the Scandes.
+The cross-frontal length scale is comparable - 410 to the wave length, such that interactions are plausible.
+To underpin these more tentative results, and generalise them beyond the case study presented here, we would require a more systematic assessment of the role of IGWs for front-orography interactions.